By Alex Morgan 1 min read

 Position remains the most critical factor in Cash Game Strategy.
 Playing hands from late position allows a player to observe opponents' actions, facilitating better decision-making.
 For example, raising with suited connectors in the cutoff or button position enables a player to steal blinds more effectively and set up post-flop manoeuvres.

 Consider a typical scenario: in a $0.50/$1 game, raising from the button with J♣ T♣ after all players fold to you is profitable because of the opportunity to win blinds and control pot size.
-Conversely, from early position, the same hand warrants a fold or a cautious limp due to increased risk against multiple opponents.
+Conversely, from Early Position, the same hand warrants a fold or a cautious limp due to increased risk against multiple opponents.

 Bet Sizing Strategies